-Historically, managing your own phone lines in passenger lifts has been difficult, time intensive and costly.
-From scheduling lift engineers and phone companies at the same time, to unrequired call-outs due to mistakenly turned off phone lines or expired SIM cards.
+Historically, it has been challenging, time-consuming and costly to manage the emergency phone for your lift.
+From scheduling lift engineers and phone companies simultaneously, to unnecessary call-outs due to accidentally turned off phone lines or expired SIM cards for lifts.

 Features and benefits

 Our Managed SIM Service is incredibly cost-effective, it prevents callout costs for non-working phone lines and saves on landline rental costs - all with flexible contract terms to suit your requirements.